benm-stm/FS_Changes_To_Kafka/README.md

+# Intro
+This code is based on the inotify tool to watch filesystem changes.
+It will send events to a kafka q it will launch a watch for each subdirectory of a given parent directory

-to launch the stack:
+# to launch the stack:
 ~~~~
 mkdir -p /data/exports
 mkdir /data/watched_dir
 docker-compose up
 ~~~~

-here is the nginx server conf
+# nginx server conf

     server {
         listen       80;